Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 What do you think?

-A DIY solution.
+A DIY solution?

-Yes, I'm looking forward to using it.
+I'm looking forward to you seeing it.

 You'll love it.